 RAFT is a writing strategy to help students focus on four areas of communication.
+This strategy helps students understand and convey information on a given topic.
 RAFT is an acronym for the following:

 Role of the Writer – The role is the perspective.
 Is the writer the President of the United States, a fifth-grade small-town student, a famous athlete, or any number of people?
 The role might include animals or inanimate objects such as toys.